RitchieS/ctftool/README.md

 - Interact with [ctftime](https://ctftime.org) and [CTFd](https://ctfd.io)
 - List upcoming CTFs
 - List the top 10 teams on ctftime and CTFd
-- Adjust information for each CTF locally stored in a sqlite db (like start/finish time)
 - Download challenges from CTFd
 - Creates a writeup template for each challenge